lupyuen/lupyuen.github.io/src/testbot.md

 1.  _Has something happened before?_

-    Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
+    Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) _(Apache Mynewt)_ to the net for anyone to test their firmware.
 Some kind folks disclosed that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

 1.  _Thus we're running Test Bot the safer way?_

     Indeed.
 Today we [__Start Manually__](https://github.com/lupyuen/nuttx-test-bot/blob/main/run.sh) our Test Bot, after reviewing the code in the PR.
+We do this for all Pull Requests involving __RISC-V Architecture__.

-    Soon: Test Bot might push a [__Mastodon Alert__](https://lupyuen.github.io/articles/mastodon) to my phone.
-I'll review the PR, click _"Like"_ on the PR Comment, to activate the test.
+    It gets better!
+Soon: Test Bot will run non-stop and push a [__Mastodon Alert__](https://lupyuen.github.io/articles/mastodon) to our phones, when it's triggered.
+To activate the PR Test, we'll review the PR and click _"Like"_ on the PR Comment.

 1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_